gg15c/USB-2.0-the-process-of-detections/README.md

 # USB-2.0-the-process-of-detections

 ## Introduction
- In terms of hardware perspective, to illustrate the process of the detection
+ In terms of the hardware perspective, illustrating the process of the detection

  ## USB 2.0 spec